How To Add Legal Pages To Your WordPress Site

 (Policy requirements for ClickBank digital product vendors)

-The Federal Trade Commission also requires you to include clear disclaimers and policies to visitors, especially regarding the use of product testimonials or endorsements …
+The Federal Trade Commission also requires that you add clear disclaimers and disclosures to visitors, especially concerning the use of product testimonials or endorsements …

 FTC - consumer guidelines and regulations